AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/integrate-android-sdk.md

 To activate the waiting mode, set [`waitForCustomerUserId`](https://dev.appsflyer.com/hc/docs/android-sdk-reference-appsflyerlib#waitforcustomeruserid) to `true` after [`init`](https://dev.appsflyer.com/hc/docs/android-sdk-reference-appsflyerlib#init) and before [`start`](https://dev.appsflyer.com/hc/docs/android-sdk-reference-appsflyerlib#start).

-### 📘Important
+> ⚠️ **Important**

- It's important to remember that putting the SDK in a waiting mode may block the SDK from sending the install event and consequently prevent attribution.
+> It's important to remember that putting the SDK in a waiting mode may block the SDK from sending the install event and consequently prevent attribution.
 This can occur, for example, when the user launches the application for the first time and then exits before the SDK can set the CUID.

 ```java
 AppsFlyerLib.getInstance().init(<YOUR_DEV_KEY>, getConversionListener(), getApplicationContext());